View MapView Map

 HomeDestinationsKerry12 excellent things to do ...

-Wild Atlantic waters, cinematic headlands, picturesque lakes and formidable peaks – County Kerry is the Ireland from legendary movie scenes and epic dreams.
-From scenic kayak trips to spectacular hikes, there's so many incredible things to do in Kerry.
+Wild Atlantic waters, cinematic headlands, picturesque lakes and formidable peaks – County Kerry is the Ireland you see in the movies.
+From scenic kayak trips to spectacular hikes, there's so many incredible things to do in The Kingdom.

-Check out the places in The Kingdom that everyone should experience at least once.
+Check out the places in Kerry that everyone should experience at least once.

 • 1.